 Childline – General helpline for anyone under 19 in the UK.

-http://www.safercornwall.co.uk/ Supporting the Victims of Domestic Abuse: Information about instances of DA and services available are on th Safer Cornwall website.
-The DASV hub link http://www.safercornwall.co.uk/what-we-do/dasv-hub/
+Safer Cornwall – Supporting the victims of domestic abuse: Information about instances of domestic abuse and services available are on the Safer Cornwall website.
+DASV hub link: http://www.safercornwall.co.uk/what-we-do/dasv-hub/ .

 Talk – Support for Students